 Twenty-Two Ways to Reduce Your Exposure to Persistent Organic Chemicals, Endocrine Disrupting Compounds and Heavy Metals:

-- Choose smaller seafood species fish (trout, tilapia, shrimp) instead of large predatory fish (tuna, shark, swordfish).
+- Choose smaller seafood species fish (trout, tilapia, shrimp) instead of large predatory fish (tuna, shark, swordfish, which contain more mercury).

-- Eat up to 12 oz.
+Eat up to 12 oz.
 (375 g) of fish per week of those considered safe choices.
 Find a list of best choices and other info at Purdue University’s Fish4Health.net.
+Find more advice about eating seafood here.

 - Avoid eating oysters, clams and mussels unless you know that they came from a safe area.